JeremyHarwood/bratsimagealigner_casa/README.md

 - Ensure from the output the min, max, and mean offsets are to an acceptable level of accuracy.

 Where it is not practicable for all images to be align on a single point source, multiple runs should be performed.
 Staged approach:
-- Align an intiial set of images in the standard manner.
+- Align an intial set of images in the standard manner.
 - Either manually or via a coded loop align the second set of images to the **aligned set** using a secondary point source via one of the following options:
   - Option 1: Set "mode=0" and "reference_image" to the index of the previously aligned image.
   - Option 2: Manually obtain the Gaussian peak of the previously aligned image, and use "mode=1" with "reference_location" set to the peak value.